Gulf War syndrome: Depleted uranium

-Depleted uranium (DU) was widely used in tank kinetic energy penetrator and autocannon rounds for the first time ever during the Gulf War and has been suggested as a possible cause of Gulf War syndrome.
+The Gulf War included the first widespread combat usage of depleted uranium (DU), in tank kinetic energy penetrator and autocannon rounds.
+DU has been suggested as a possible cause of Gulf War syndrome.

 A 2008 review by the U.S. Department of Veterans Affairs found no association between DU exposure and multisymptom illness, concluding that "exposure to DU munitions is not likely a primary cause of Gulf War illness".
-However, there are suggestions that long-term exposure to high doses of DU may cause other health problems unrelated to GWI.
+There is some evidence that long-term exposure to high doses of DU can cause other health problems that are unrelated to GWS.

-More recent medical literature reviews disagree, stating for example that, "the number of Gulf War veterans who developed the Gulf War syndrome following exposure to high quantities of DU has risen to about one-third of the 800,000 U.S. forces deployed," with 25,000 of those having had a premature death.
 Since 2011, US combat veterans may claim disability compensation for health problems related to exposure to depleted uranium.
 The Veterans Administration decides these claims on a case-by-case basis.

-A team at the University of Portsmouth led by Professor Randall Parrish tested urine samples of 154 US veterans in 2021, reporting that no soldiers with the syndrome were exposed to significant amounts of depleted uranium and that it "is not and never was in the bodies of those who are ill at sufficient quantities to cause disease".
+A 2018 study stated that "the number of Gulf War veterans who developed the Gulf War syndrome following exposure to high quantities of DU has risen to about one-third of the 800,000 U.S. forces deployed", with 25,000 of those having had a premature death.
+A 2021 study by a team at the University of Portsmouth tested urine samples of 154 US veterans, reporting that no soldiers with the syndrome were exposed to significant amounts of depleted uranium and that DU "is not and never was in the bodies of those who are ill at sufficient quantities to cause disease".

 Pyridostigmine bromide nerve gas antidote

 The US military issued pyridostigmine bromide (PB) pills to protect against exposure to nerve gas agents such as sarin and soman.
 PB was used as a prophylactic against nerve agents; it is not a vaccine.
 Taken before exposure to nerve agents, PB was thought to increase the efficiency of nerve agent antidotes.
 PB had been used since 1955 for patients who have myasthenia gravis with doses up to 1,500 mg a day, far in excess of the 90 mg given to soldiers, and was considered safe by the FDA at either level for indefinite use and its use to pre-treat nerve agent exposure had recently been approved.

-Given both the large body of epidemiological data on myasthenia gravis patients and follow-up studies done on veterans it was concluded that while it was unlikely that health effects reported today by Gulf War veterans are the result of exposure solely to PB, use of PB was causally associated with illness.
+Given both the large body of epidemiological data on myasthenia gravis patients and follow-up studies done on veterans, it was concluded that while it was unlikely that health effects reported today by Gulf War veterans are the result of exposure solely to PB, use of PB was causally associated with illness.
 However, a later review by the Institute of Medicine concluded that the evidence was not strong enough to establish a causal relationship.